juanbenitopr/python-git-wrapper/README.md

-# GYT
+# Git Wrapper

 The Simple Python Git Wrapper

-GYT is a python library designed to interact with your git repository in the simplest way.
+This library is a simple git wrapper which let you perform many operations on any git repository in a powerful and simple way.

+### Requirements

+This library has been tested python >= 3.7, 3.8 and you need to have installed Git > 2.22.0

 ### Getting Started